ardriveapp/pub-docs/docs/src/docs/turbo/turbo-sdk/ai.md

    - Creates checkout session with promo code benefits

 5. `uploadFolder({ folderPath, files, dataItemOpts, signal, maxConcurrentUploads, throwOnFailure, manifestOptions }): Promise<UploadFolderResponse>`
-   - Parameters:
+   - Environment-specific Parameters:
+     - Node.js:
-     - `folderPath`: Path to folder (NodeJS)
+       - `folderPath`: Path to folder on filesystem (REQUIRED for Node.js)
+     - Web:
-     - `files`: Array of files (Web)
+       - `files`: Array of File objects from input or drag-and-drop (REQUIRED for Web)
+   - Common Parameters:
      - `dataItemOpts`: Optional data item options
      - `signal`: Optional AbortSignal
-     - `maxConcurrentUploads`: Optional concurrency limit (defaults to system-defined limit)
+     - `maxConcurrentUploads`: Optional concurrency limit
      - `throwOnFailure`: Optional error handling flag
      - `manifestOptions`: Optional manifest configuration
-   - Signs and uploads a folder of files with manifest
-   - **Implementation Details**:
-     - Uses `pLimit` for concurrent upload control
-     - Creates an Arweave manifest for the folder structure
-     - Handles file uploads in parallel batches
-     - Automatically retries failed uploads based on configuration
-     - Returns both upload results and manifest information

-   > **NOTE**: The `uploadFolder` method handles the entire upload process automatically, including:
-   > 1. Concurrent file uploads with rate limiting
-   > 2. Automatic MIME type detection for each file
-   > 3. Manifest generation for preserving folder structure
-   > 4. Retry logic for failed uploads
-   > 5. Progress tracking for all files
+   > **IMPORTANT**: You must use the appropriate parameter for your environment:
+   > - Node.js applications must use `folderPath`
+   > - Web applications must use `files`
+   > Using the wrong parameter for your environment will result in an error.

    ### Node.js Environment Example:
    ```typescript